-Having come up with his big idea of Natural Selection, Charles Darwin waited 20 years before publishing.
-One reason for this apparent ‘delay’ was that Darwin felt the need to establish himself as an expert in species classification—which is how he came to spend eight years looking at barnacles.
+Having come up with his big idea of Natural Selection, Charles Darwin held back from publishing for 20 years.
+This might partly have been because he knew his theory would be controversial, but Darwin also felt he needed to do more research, and to establish himself as an expert in species classification—which is how he came to spend eight years studying barnacles.

-Even Darwin fanatics who have, like me, read Darwin's correspondence for the barnacle years, must have found their eyes glazing over at some points.
-For the non-specialist, barnacles are not the easiest animals to get excited about, and Darwin's writing is very technical.
-Rebecca Stott's book, however, places Darwin's barnacle work in context, skirts round the more technical stuff, and turns out to be surprisingly enjoyable.
+Even Darwin fanatics like me who have read Darwin’s correspondence for the barnacle years must have found their eyes glazing over at some points.
+For the non-specialist, barnacles are not the easiest animals to get excited about, and Darwin’s writing is very technical.
+Rebecca Stott’s book, however, places Darwin’s barnacle work in context, skirts round the more technical stuff, and turns out to be surprisingly enjoyable.